flosskosova/foss4g-2023/content/tutorials/session_leader.md

 ![](/images/tutorials/streamYardBanner3.png "")

 Some moderators find it useful to show the questions from the audience using banners as the speaker answers them.
-But this is not a mandatory thing, we want to give moderators free will to experiment with what they are comfortable with.
+But this is not mandatory, we want to give moderators free will to experiment with what they are comfortable with.

 ### Check the brand

 The brand is the style used on the streaming.
-Make sure the selected brand is the FOSS4G brand.
+Make sure the selected brand is the **FOSS4G brand**.

 ![](/images/tutorials/streamYardBrand.png "")